meddle0x53/learning-rxjava/README.md

 It demonstrates the difference between RxJava's Observables and the Iterators, by iterating over a list of strings.
 The `Observable.from` method is introduced here for the first time, as well as subscribing.

+The example can be found here [ObservableVSIterator](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter01/ObservableVSIterator.java)

+### 2. Reactive Sum, version 1 (Chapter 1, page 10)
+This is example demonstrates a reactive sum, which is updated on change of any of its collectors.
+It is demonstrates many of the features of RxJava, like Observers, Schedulers Observable transformations, filtering and combining.

-The example can be found here [ObservableVSIterator](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/one/ObservableVSIterator.java)
+The example can be found here [ReactiveSumV1](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter01/ReactiveSumV1.java)